Vermont History Explorer

-The group's participation in the Vermont History Expo features a military encampment with sleeping accommodations for an officer and an enlisted man, radios and an artillery fire direction control display, photographs, and selected military vehicles.
+At the Vermont History Expo, you'll see the group's military encampment, with sleeping accommodations for an officer and an enlisted man, radios and an artillery fire direction control display, photographs, and selected military vehicles.

 Benjamin Whitcomb's Independent Corps of Rangers

-The members of Whitcomb's Rangers, present authentic portrayal of an actual Continental Army Ranger unit during the American Revolution.
-Although the attire and equipment (or lack thereof) as well as the mission of a Ranger may differ from that of a typical Continental soldier, the group nevertheless represents a Continental military fighting force and are respected throughout the reenactment hobby for its authenticity, as well as for the demonstrated scouting and skirmishing ability, and light infantry skills.
+Come visit the members of Whitcomb's Rangers as they present an authentic portrayal of an actual Continental Army Ranger unit during the American Revolution.
+Although the attire and equipment (or lack thereof) as well as the mission of a Ranger may differ from that of a typical Continental soldier, the group nevertheless represents a Continental military fighting force and is respected throughout the reenactment hobby for its authenticity as well as its demonstrated scouting and skirmishing ability and light infantry skills.